5 Common Stability Challenges in Lactate Sensors and How to Overcome Them

 Over time, the electrodes in your lactate sensor can become fouled by proteins and other substances, like grime on a window.
 When that happens, the sensor’s ability to measure lactate levels accurately can take a hit.

-Solution: Keep It Clean with Regular Maintenance
+Solution: Keep it Clean with Regular Maintenance

 To keep those electrodes sparkling, regular cleaning as per the manufacturer’s guidelines is key.
 Some sensors even come with self-cleaning mechanisms or easily replaceable electrodes, making upkeep a breeze.
 And remember, careful sample handling can go a long way in preventing contamination in the first place.